Abivax Announces Presentation Of Seven Abstracts For Obefazimod In Ulcerative Colitis At 2025 European Crohn’S And Colitis Organization 20Th Annual Co...

-(MENAFN- GlobeNewsWire - Nasdaq) Abivax Announces Presentation of Seven Abstracts for Obefazimod in Ulcerative Colitis at 2025 European Crohn's and Colitis Organization 20th Annual congress
+Abivax Announces Presentation of Seven Abstracts for Obefazimod in Ulcerative Colitis at 2025 European Crohn's and Colitis Organization 20th Annual Congress

 PARIS, France – January 23, 2025 – 10:05 PM CET – Abivax SA (Euronext Paris: FR0012333284 – ABVX / Nasdaq: ABVX) (“Abivax” or the“Company”), a clinical-stage biotechnology company developing innovative therapies to address chronic inflammatory diseases, today announced that seven scientific abstracts on its lead drug candidate, obefazimod, [an investigational, orally administered, once-daily small molecule] in clinical development for the treatment of moderately to severely active ulcerative colitis (UC), will be presented at The European Crohn's and Colitis Organization's (ECCO's) 20th Annual Congress as part of scientific exchange, taking place February 19-22, 2025, in Berlin, Germany.